Bromsgrove | Redditch | Wyre Forest

 North Worcestershire Water Management

 At best, sandbags can only be relied upon as a temporary measure, so where there is a regular need for some form of defence we suggest a more easily deployed barrier or another form of property protection is used.
 For more information contact North Worcestershire Water Management or contact the National Flood Forum for independent advice and information.
-The Enviroment Agency has also produced a useful sandbag leaflet, which is available to view on their website.
+The Environment Agency has also produced a useful sandbag leaflet, which is available to view on their website.

 In the event that flooding is predicted sandbags will be available from: